 The Happiest Millionaire

-Since the program's revival in 2008, TMU Theatre Arts continues to be an amazing tool in the hands of the Lord in so many lives.
-Students are being trained in a biblical philosophy of the performing arts while also learning and gaining experience in the craft of acting or the many aspects of production.
-Our commitment to the process as much as the product enables us to have an others-focused theatre department.
-This pervades all of these areas as we strive together to serve using our varied giftedness.
-Many of our graduates have continued into jobs in the arts industry or teaching and we love seeing how they are able to use their giftedness and be a gospel witness.
+We instill students with a biblical philosophy of the performing arts while giving them experience in the craft of acting and/or the many aspects of production.
+We emphasize the process as much as the product, which enables us to have an others-focused theatre program.
+This mindset pervades everything we do as we strive together to serve with our varied gifts.
+Many of our graduates have continued on to jobs in the arts industry or teaching, and some have pursued graduate school.
+We love seeing the various ways they use their skills and become gospel witnesses.

 Theatre Arts at The Master’s University exists to glorify God and impact our community through thoughtful and excellent presentation of plays or musicals and by enjoying human creativity as a reflection of the Creator, as becomes a child of God.

 Music Recital Hall

 24736 Quigley Cny Rd